mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 fmt.Println(me.age) // 58
 ```

-Assigning a type name makes the code cleaner and easier to understand.
+Assigning a type name makes the code easier to understand
+and makes `struct` definitions reusable.
-For example,
+For example:

 ```go
 type person struct {